ddevalk/plugin-hipaa-call-recording/README.md

    twilio serverless:start --cwd="TwilioServerless"
    ```

+You now have a local development running.
+You will be able to interact with your local instance of Flex by navigating your browser to https://localhost:3000.

 ### Deploy to Twilio

 1. First you should deploy your Function to Twilio.
 Run the following command from the root of the plugin: